powersync-ja/powersync-sqlite-core/docs/write-checkpoint-requests.md

 The public database method requires an active or connecting sync client, because a disconnected request could not be delivered to the service or observed in the sync stream.

+Waiters do not need durable applied state across reconnects or app restarts.
+The connect-time counter reconciliation doubles as a re-request: the SDK posts the effective checkpoint request id to the service on every connection attempt, so the next checkpoint carries a `write_checkpoint` greater than or equal to any previously requested id and core emits a fresh `CheckpointRequestApplied` instruction that resolves outstanding waits.

 ## `ps_kv` checkpoint state

 - `local_target_op`: The current apply gate.
 It is either `MAX_OP_ID` while local writes are